-All information relating to Mineral Resources and Ore Reserves (other than the Westralia Mineral Resource estimate, see ASX announcement dated 19 December 2013) was prepared and disclosed under the JORC Code 2004.
+All information relating to Mineral Resources and Ore Reserves (other than the Westralia and Ramornie Mineral Resource estimate, see current ASX announcement) was prepared and disclosed under the JORC Code 2004.
 It has not been updated since to comply with the JORC Code 2012 on the basis that the information has not materially changed since it was last updated.